GermanCoding/FritzLED/README.md

 [username] is optional, older Fritz!OS default is to only use a password.

+**WARNING:**
-<mark>On newer Fritz!OS versions, usernames are mandatory.
+On newer Fritz!OS versions, usernames are mandatory.
 Even the "password only" option now uses a (hidden) user.
 If you're running Fritz!OS 7.25 or higher, login into your Fritz!Box and check System -> Fritz!Box users.
-This will show the username ("fritzXXXX", where X are digits) you need for login.</mark>
+This will show the username ("fritzXXXX", where X are digits) you need for login.

 If the web interface doesn't have a password set, any <password> given here will be valid.